 By the time he was 17, Russ had graduated, moved out and became as involved as he could with the brands he was representing in skateboarding.
 “All of it,” is how he described his responsibilities at that time for NHS, where he was managing Santa Monica Airlines and Speed Wheels, “I filmed every video, edited it all, shot photos of ads, gave creative direction, managed the team, and still skated demos.
 I would drive the van then get out and ride with the team for the demo.”

-Attending school, too, meant that his life as a double agent would continue through his early 20’s: he spent four years completing two years of school, working full-time during the day, while attending classes at night at a community college in Santa Cruz.
-But soon enough the familiar burden of school—a pursuit that didn’t seem worth the trade-off in time and money—sank in.
+Attending school, too, meant that his life as a double agent would continue through his early 20’s: he spent four years completing two years of school credit, working full-time during the day, while attending classes at night at a community college in Santa Cruz.
+But soon enough the familiar burden of school—an endeavor that didn’t seem worth the trade-off in time and money—sank in.
 The crossroads came when, at 22, he’d come up with “my best version of a business plan for a new skateboard company that I wanted to start.”
-It was called Creature Skateboards (“It’s still around today—people like it.”) and when NHS wanted in on backing it, Russ wanted out of school.
+It was called Creature Skateboards (“It’s still around today—people like it.”).
+When NHS wanted in on backing it, Russ wanted out of school.
 As he recalls, “That summer, it was either sign up for classes (and go to them) or go do six weeks in the van with my new team for the new company that I was going to start.
 I had two directions: school, or bag this thing that I was so passionate about and could 100% see out in my head.
 So I skipped school and went for the company.”

 (Russ’ lineage of skateboard brand influence continued when he went on to form Scarecrow Skateboards in 1995 with Jason Adams, realized a coffee-can dream project in the Transportation Unit and worked as Global Brand Manager for Converse.)